rin67630/Sound-pressure-level-meter-Booster/README.md

 -	NAT nighttime 22:00 to 6:00
 -	NAT 22:00 to 24:00

-For each event:
-- time of the peak
-- duration above a fixed threshold
-- duration above the criterium "max-10dB"
-- Leq for the event according to a fixed threshold
-- Leq for the event according to the criterium "max-10dB"
-- LE for the event according to a fixed threshold
-- LE for the event according to the criterium "max-10dB" Additionally the program can grab weather information from openweathermap.org and provide the corresponding meteorological conditions.
+Additionally the program can grab weather information from openweathermap.org and provide the corresponding meteorological conditions.

 ![image](https://user-images.githubusercontent.com/14197155/127849258-713dad08-c1ca-47cf-92c1-a6851341be9e.png)